This post is also available in: Japanese

 So Hitachi’s announcement that it will move its rail business to the UK is not totally unprecedented, but exciting nonetheless for those of us who think the “transnational” model of running multinationals is the way to move forwards.
 Hitachi had already acquired The Railway Engineering Company (and Horizon Nuclear Power) in the UK in recent years, with the result that around 11,500 employees are employed by Hitachi and its subsidiaries in Europe.

 This puts it in the top 20 of Japanese employers in Europe, and if it really does add another 1,500 employees to its rail business in Europe as forecast, this will propel them into the top 10.

-My current estimation (with many caveats) of the top 30 Japanese companies in Europe in terms of employee numbers is available to our premium subscribers.
+My current estimation (with many caveats) of the top 30 Japanese companies in Europe in terms of employee numbers is available below.
 Many of them have reached this size through large scale acquisitions (Fujitsu, Ricoh, Asahi Glass, NSG).
 They represent around 250,000 (minus Africa/Middle East employees) of the 437,000 or so employees JETRO estimates are employed by Japanese companies in Europe.

 For more content like this, subscribe to the free Rudlin Consulting Newsletter. 最新の在欧日系企業の状況については無料の月刊Rudlin Consulting ニューズレターにご登録ください。